//php print_r(get_the_ID()); ?>

 National Consumer Rights Day is observed on December 24 to create awareness about consumer rights.
 Learn more about National Consumer Rights Day 2024 here.

-National Consumer Rights Day 2024 will be observed on December 24, 2024.
+The National Consumer Rights Day 2024 celebration is chaired by Shri Pralhad Joshi in New Delhi on December 24, 2024.
 The day is dedicated to raising awareness about consumer rights, highlighting the importance of protecting consumers, and promoting fair trade practices.
 The date marks the enactment of the Consumer Protection Act, 1986, a landmark legislation that established consumer rights in India.
 The day serves as a reminder of the rights and responsibilities of consumers and aims to empower them against unfair trade practices.

 National Consumer Rights Day is an annual observance on December 24 to commemorate the Consumer Protection Act, 1986.
 This day aims to protect consumers from exploitation, ensure fair trade practices, and empower them to fight against deceptive marketing tactics and unfair business practices.
 The celebration of this day is led by government bodies, consumer protection organizations, and educational institutions through awareness campaigns, workshops, and educational programs.